-A magnetic insulation has been achieved, adapting to both the transducers, zero flux transformers.
-They consist of two commercial closed-loop compensated Hall-effect transformers.
-Obviously, the number of primary windings for the voltage transformer is higher than the current one; moreover, for the voltage side, a primary resistor (Rin) is needed; it is put in ordered series in order to limit the primary current.
+A magnetic insulation has been achieved by adopting, for both current and voltage channels, two zero-flux transformers.
+They consist of two commercial closed-loop compensated Hall-effect transducers, one for voltage and one for current channel.
+Obviously, the number of primary windings for the voltage transducer is higher than for the current.
+Moreover, for the voltage side, a primary resistor (RIN) is needed and it is put in series in order to limit the primary current.

-On the secondary of both transducers, a passive network was used to maintain the highest possible linearity.
-Proper burden resistors (RMA and RMB) are dimensioned to tune the desired gain.
+On the secondary of both voltage and current transducers, a passive network was used to maintain the highest possible linearity.
+Proper burden resistors (RMA and RMB) are chosen to tune the desired gain.
 The symmetric polarisation network obtained via identical RP resistors is needed to obtain differential voltage signals from the current output of the two transducers.

-Note that the two measurement transformers have independent power supply circuits, both insulated with respect to the main supply and, of course, with respect to the 0 V reference of the ADC.
+Note that the two measurement transducers have independent power supply circuits, both insulated with respect to the main supply and, of course, with respect to the 0 V reference of the ADC.
 This is necessary in order to obtain differential signalling with the simple passive network.
-This last is supplied by the reference voltage VREF of the ADC, and the current flow in the measurement resistor RM produces a voltage drop, which is symmetrically split between CH+ and CH- nodes with respect to the 0 V reference of the ADC, producing two equal signals with opposite phases.
+This network is supplied by the reference voltage VREF of the ADC (see Figure 2) and the current flow in the measurement resistor RM produces a voltage drop, which is symmetrically split between CH+ and CH- nodes with respect to the 0 V reference of the ADC, producing two equal signals with opposite phases.

-It is important to highlight that all the adopted resistors consist of precision metal film-leaded resistors that have exceptional overall stability, thanks to an extremely low Temperature Coefficient of Resistance (TCR) of ± 2 ppm/K and a very tight tolerance in the range of ± 0.01 % to ± 0.25 %.
+It is important to highlight that all the adopted resistors consist of precision metal film-leaded resistors that have a very good overall stability, thanks to an extremely low Temperature Coefficient of Resistance (TCR) of ± 2 ppm/K and a very tight tolerance in the range of ± 0.01 % to ± 0.25 %.